 Now that you’ve optimized nutrient density with lots of non starchy vegetables, make sure your salad has energizing foods, too.
 Carbohydrates are your brain’s preferred fuel, so include some root vegetables (sweet potatoes, beets, carrots), whole grains (farro, spelt, kamut, millet, quinoa, brown rice), legumes (chickpeas, black beans, navy beans, edamame), and fruit.
 Keep refined carbohydrates (hello, croutons) and added sweeteners (looking at you, craisins) to a mindful minimum, as they are stripped of nutrients and offer little staying power.

 Power Up with Protein

 Because it’s a slowly digested macronutrient, protein offers long-lasting energy.
 Just three to four ounces of chicken, salmon, or canned tuna (BPA-free, of course) will do the trick.
 If you aren’t a meat or fish eater, no sweat.
-Many plants, like broccoli and spinach, have plenty of protein, and wholesome carbohydrates like quinoa, beans, and lentils offer a twofer, delivering both high-quality carbohydrates and protein.
+Many plants, like broccoli and spinach, have plenty of protein, and whole carbohydrates, like quinoa, beans, and lentils, offer a twofer, delivering both high-quality carbohydrates and protein.

 The other major salad blunder is leaving out fat.
 Good fats, like the kind found in avocados, almonds, and olive oil, slow digestion and boost satiety, but they also promote the absorption of fat-soluble vitamins A, D, E, and K. Fat is like the bus that transports fat-soluble vitamins to your cells.
 If you don’t have fat in your salad, these nutrients won't get picked up from your gut and delivered to the rest of your cells.
-Remember that there are good fats and less nourishing ones.
-Plants rich in unsaturated fats such as avocado, nuts, seeds, and olives are are a great choice for salads.
+Remember that there are good fats and less-nourishing ones.
+Plants rich in unsaturated fats, such as avocado, nuts, seeds, and olives, are a great choice for salads.

 Dress It Up